Typical Due Diligence Period for Commercial Real Estate in Georgia

-Due diligence is a period of time carved out for the buyer to finalize vital research.
+Due diligence is a period for the buyer to finalize vital research.
 It is a very crucial part of selling a home.
 During this period, the buyer usually has complete control.
-This means he can derive information from the tenants, homeowners associations, and even some government agencies.
+They can derive information from the tenants, homeowners associations, and government agencies.

-This step facilitates the necessary research a person or party should do in order to minimize any foul or unwanted events later in the deal.
-During the diligence periods, you can do the research the way you want, with or without involving the real estate agent.
-As this is held before the sales contract, you can be worry-free about any loss.
+This step facilitates the necessary research a person or party should do to minimize any foul or unwanted events later in the deal.
+During the diligence periods, you can research how you want, with or without involving the real estate agent.
+As this is held before the purchase and sale contract, you can be worry-free about any loss.